DeFuniak Springs, Florida: Neighborhoods

-DeFuniak Springs, Florida has several neighborhoods, including the Historic District, Paxton, Mossy Head, and other unincorporated communities:
+DeFuniak Springs, Florida has several neighborhoods, including the Historic District, Pine Shores, Oakdale and other unincorporated communities:

 The Historic District is the center of the city, featuring the 260-acre Chipley Park and Lake DeFuniak, which is fed by natural springs.
 The area also includes the Historic Downtown District, which has shops, restaurants, and bakeries.

-Paxton is a family-friendly community with agricultural history, lakes for kayaking, and Britton Hill, which is home to Florida's highest point.
+DeFuniak Springs is a family-friendly community with agricultural and educational history.
+The town features local lakes for kayaking, alongside an historic downtown atmosphere.

-Magnolia Cemetery which is owned and operated by the City of DeFuniak Springs is located in the northeast section of DeFuniak Springs.
+Magnolia Cemetery is located in the northeast section of DeFuniak Springs.

 Climate

 DeFuniak Springs has a humid subtropical climate (Cfa) with abundant precipitation, particularly during the summer months, due to its location on the Gulf Coast and consequent vulnerability to tropical storms and hurricanes.